A Sheaf of Bluebells: Plot summary

 She waits until he is right in front of her before opening her eyes, gazing into his and pleading for his help.
-Ronnay is, as usual, dressed in blouse and rough breeches.
-Unused to such ploys, he gazes around in pathetic helplessness, as if expecting the dwellers of the forest to help him in his awful dilemma.
+Unused to such ploys, he gazes around helplessly, as if expecting the dwellers of the forest to help him in his awful dilemma.

-But no one the around, and the lovely Fernande, whose tiny bare foot looks like an exquisite flower to him, is appealing, oh, so piteously, for help.
+But there is no one around, and Fernande pleads for help.

 Ronnay gives in and carries Fernande home.
 As per her plan he loses his heart completely on the journey, but rather unexpectedly, Fernande ends up also falling victim to the passion that she sought to arouse in Ronnay, in spite of her hatred of the cause for which he is fighting.

 The news that the hated Ronnay has become the lover of the woman promised to her adored younger son, Laurent, only causes Mme.
 La Marquise to loathe him more.
 She plots and schemes for the undoing of her hated elder son, but Fernande discovers the plot and saves Ronnay from being treacherously murdered.

 Laurent goes through tortures of passionate jealousy and deserts from his regiment at a great crisis in order to assure himself of Fernande's feelings.
 Following which his mother furiously disowns him, accusing him of dishonour, while his father and kindred are fighting for France.

 Poor Laurent eventually retrieves his dishonour only to die a hero's death, conveniently leaving Fernande free to marry Ronnay.